How does this medication work? What will it do for me?

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, inject it as soon as possible and continue with your regular schedule.
 If it is less than 3 days until your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication in the refrigerator; do not allow it to freeze.
+Protect it from direct heat and light.
 Keep this and all medication out of the reach of children.
-These single-use syringes may be stored at room temperature for up to 14 days.
+These single-use prefilled pens and syringes may be stored at room temperature for up to 14 days.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.